 Open Banking is part of a government initiative called the Consumer Data Right (CDR).
-The CDR is an economy-wide reform designed to give customers more control of their data by providing a national set of rules and framework for data sharing.
+The CDR is law that allows you to have more choice and control of your data and how it is shared.
+In the banking sector, CDR is known as Open Banking.

 CDR legislation requires all banks to participate in Open Banking for their customers, but the choice to use it will be in your hands.
 You will have to authorise the sharing of any data, and your details will only be transferred via approved and protected mechanisms.
 Customer security and privacy is our priority and we will be taking all the right steps to safeguard your personal information.